ProxiBlue/vagrant_m2_vuestorefront/readme.md

 to get that change reloaded

-### Docker instances are not getting assigned teh new private ip ranges
+### Docker instances are not getting assigned the new private ip ranges

-You have started everything up, but there is no networking between the HOST and teh docker instances, or the docker instances cannot communicate.
+You have started everything up, but there is no networking between the HOST and the docker instances, or the docker instances cannot communicate.

-If you check IP allowcation to the magento docker : ```vagrant ssh``` then ```ifconfig``` shows no ip range of 172.20.x.x was assigned to teh instances
+If you check IP allocation to the magento docker : ```vagrant ssh``` then ```ifconfig``` shows no ip range of 172.20.x.x was assigned to the instances

 * You need to update vagrant!